 If you have visited the island this year you may have noticed a considerable change in the supermarkets, no more plastic bags!
-IGA Ling and Sons and other supermarkets across the island no longer supply customers with plastic bags upon checkout.
+Supermarkets across the island no longer supply customers with plastic bags upon checkout.
 On January 1st, 2017 Aruba’s ban on plastic bags came into effect.
 The legislation was passed by the Aruban Parliament with the intent to encourage environmental awareness and transition the people of Aruba and its visitors into “living green”.

 As an alternative, re-usable grocery bags are being sold at supermarkets.
 Some supermarkets still carry paper bags as a back-up and customers are charged a small fee for usage.
 One “green bag” can save a lot of plastic from filling landfills, becoming litter, and destroying Aruba’s marine life.
 A wonderful step in the right direction for Aruba and its many visitors!

 Over the years Aruba has been taking initiatives towards becoming more environmentally conscious and more is on the agenda for the years to come.
 Wind energy started to be tapped on a commercial scale as of 2009, allowing for an alternative source of energy.

 There are also plans to upgrade various sites in Oranjestad and other locations around the island.
 In an effort to revive interest in the downtown area of Oranjestad a tram system, running on renewable energy was introduced, with mixed results in terms of effectiveness.
 There are also plans to divert heavy traffic from central areas of the city and create more pedestrian-friendly zones.